 There was also an Edwardian ‘Arts and Crafts’ sterling silver biscuit barrel, London 1904, designed by Charles Robert Ashbee for the Guild of Handicrafts, which sold for £7,500 including Buyer's Premium.
 And a rare George I provincial sterling silver tankard, Newcastle 1721 by Francis Batty II (C.1680-1728, freedom 19th Jan 1702) which sold for £5,250, including Buyer's Premium.

-Our next Silver & Objects of Vertu auction is in February 2022 and now taking consignments.
-For more information, contact John Rogers firstname.lastname@example.org
+We are now taking consignments for our next Silver & Objects of Vertu auction.
+For more information, contact John Rogers email@example.com